tinacms/tina.io/content/docs/getting-started/backends.md

 title: Working with Backends
 prev: /docs/getting-started/edit-content
 next: null
+last_edited: '2020-08-07T18:31:20.137Z'
 ---

-You may have noticed that content changes don't persist on refresh.
-Every time the page loads, the `data` populates with the form's initial values.
-In order for the CMS to be useful, it needs to track and persist data changes with some sort of backend.
+If you try refreshing the page on the demo we have built so far, you can see that the `data` populates with the form's initial values, not persisting your changes.
+A Backend can track and save data changes, making sure all of your hard work is saved.

 ## Loading Content from an external API